humblehungrylife/HL-homelab-zero-budget/README.md

 ## 🧩 About the Project
 The **HL Zero-Budget Lab** simulates a modern SOC + AI research environment entirely on personal hardware.
-Each phase documents the build process —from BIOS prep to GPU passthrough — while maintaining a **hybrid public/private model** for security and monetization.
+Each phase documents the build process — from BIOS prep to GPU passthrough — while maintaining a **hybrid public/private model** for security and monetization.

 ---